 Metadata for imagery and gridded data

-Exchange set metadata for Product Specifications dealing with imagery and gridded information is the same as for ordinary vector datasets (clauses B-12.1.1 – B-12.1.4), extended with an additional metadata attribute for grid resolution.
+Exchange set metadata for Product Specifications dealing with imagery and gridded information is the same as for vector datasets (clauses B-12.1.1 – B-12.1.4), extended with an additional metadata attribute for grid resolution.

-The Exchange Catalogue for coverage products should be developed in the same way as for vector products – by restricting the S-100 Exchange Catalogue model to prohibit unneeded elements and attributes, add product-specific constraints and specify product-specifc values for relevant attributes.
+The Exchange Catalogue for coverage products should be developed in the same way as for vector products – by restricting the S-100 Exchange Catalogue model to prohibit unneeded elements and attributes, add product-specific constraints and specify product-specific values for relevant attributes.

 Embedded metadata